echo-hhj/doris/docs/en/docs/data-table/index/inverted-index.md

 :::

-- add an inverted index to existed table
+- Adding an inverted index to an existing table (**only inverted indexes are generated for incremental data**):

-**Before version 2.0-beta:**
 ```sql
 -- syntax 1
 CREATE INDEX idx_name ON table_name(column_name) USING INVERTED [PROPERTIES("parser" = "english|chinese|unicode")] [COMMENT 'your comment'];